 Each invariant contains a constraint or an attribute of a system component’s execution flow.
 Based on the related execution flow properties of the broken invariants, system operators can find the potential causes of failure.
 The invariants can help system operators to better understand the structure and behaviour of a system

-2.7 LONG SHORT TERM MODEL
+2.7 LONG SHORT TERM MEMORY MODEL

 LSTM can learn dependencies ranging over arbitrary long time intervals.
 LSTM overcome the vanishing gradients problem by replacing an ordinary neuron by a complex architecture called the LSTM unit or block.
 An LSTM unit is made up of simpler nodes connected in a specific way.